 The all-caps annoyed person is me.
 I am ALL-CAPS ANNOYED that Facebook is spamming people with a register screen if they aren’t logged into Facebook.
 This is a new thing and not something we have control over, although we did file a ticket with Facebook to complain (in a polite non-caps way).
 We are a business page and as such are supposed to be available to the public, Facebook or not.

 To block the pop-up, add adblockplus to your browser if you don’t already have it.
+(Note: I recommend really limiting where adblockplus is enabled.
+As mentioned above, it appears to impede content delivery on Ustream and many other sites).
 Ad-block currently has a version for all of the big browsers used on standard Macs and PCs.
 Add these two lines to your filter:

 Don’t know how to add filters?
 Check this tutorial out: https://adblockplus.org/getting_started#add-subscription.
 This will not remove the option to register or login at the top of the page, but it will stop the pop-up from covering the page.

 If you aren’t interested in blocking the pop-up, you can reduce it.
 Try pressing the escape key when it pops up.
 If it doesn’t go away, click the x on the right-hand side to reduce it (outlined inside the red circle below).
-We will also be posting news and video round-ups on our website here.
+We will also be posting news and video round-ups on this website.

 The ‘X’ is non-ADA compliant for contrast, which is why it is so hard to see.
 We made sure to notify Facebook of this problem as well.

 I hate ads!
 Can I get rid of them?

 You can!
 Ustream runs ads to offset the cost of providing the stream.
 However, they have an ads-free premium membership option that costs just $3.99 per month.
 Click here to learn more.